SamirAliWebDev/Student_highest_scores_achieved-and-Scholarships_Analysis/README.md

 ## Key Insights:

-- South Africa students are moving alot to their destination country
+- South Africa students are moving alot to their destination country Russia
 - South Africa as origin_country has highest scholarships